edchelstephens/js2py/README.md

 # JS2PY

-## Javascript Object/JSON to Python Converter
+## Javascript Object to Python Converter

 ### Made with ❤️ by @edchelstephens